mrjoelkemp/js-idioms/README.md

 }
 ```

-The quick explanation of how this works is that the function call `doSomething()` executes and
+The way this works is that the function call `doSomething()` executes and
 its returned value gets stored in `foo`.
 The value of `foo` is then evaluated for truthiness.